codingsocialscience/codingsocialscience.github.io/docs/syllabus/helsinki-2023.md

 ## Context

 This is a course organised at the University of Helsinki for Master and PhD students in social sciences.
+It has seven lectures, each lasting 3 hours.
+The lectures include both lecturing and time allocated to work with exercises.

 ### Learning goals